frankframework/frank-manual/docs/source/introduction.rst

 The frank!framework provides an open low-code way of developing an enterprise application.
-There are multiple ways to install and run the frank!framework, but the simplest way is to run it within a docker image.
+There are multiple ways to install and run the frank!framework, but the simplest way is to run it within a docker container.
 To set this up, please visit https://github.com/ibissource/docker4ibis/ and follow the instructions.

 An enterprise applications created with the frank!framework is called a Frank.